Pupil Premium Strategy

 Ingleby Manor Free School first opened its doors in September 2014 and is proud of its position and standing in the local community.
 The vision of the school is to develop “Successful learners, confident individuals and responsible citizens”.
-The school currently has 622 students on roll.
+The school currently has 634 students on roll.
 The year groups are generally balanced in terms of gender.
-12.1% of the school’s cohort are on SEN support, which is about the national average (12.6%) for a mainstream school.
-Our EHCP (3.5%) is slightly higher than the national average (1.6%)
+14.2% of the school’s cohort are on SEN support, which is slightly above the national average (12.6%) for a mainstream school.
+Our EHCP (3.0%) is slightly below the national average (4.0%).

 Pupil Premium is additional funding provided for children who are either in local authority care, eligible for free school meals or whose parents serve or have served in the armed forces.
 There are 19 students with Educational Health Care Plans and 90 students who are marked as K. Ingleby Manor currently has 7 Looked After students, 192 students qualify for Pupil Premium with 16 students attracting Service Pupil Premium.